-The Universidad Sergio Arboleda School of Law was founded in 1984 by Rodrigo Noguera Calerón and Alvaro Gomez Hurtado, two well known Columbian philosophers.
+The Universidad Sergio Arboleda School of Law was founded in 1984 by Rodrigo Noguera Calerón and Alvaro Gomez Hurtado, two well known Colombian philosophers.
 The school seeks to train lawyers to hold a high standard of ethics in all applications of the law.
 As a result, the school has a strong philosophical and humanistic character.

 The official language of instruction at the Universidad Sergio Arboleda is Spanish.
 Students applying to the program must submit proof of Spanish proficiency.

-- Students with undergraduate or graduate studies in a Spanish speaking country must show the certificate or degree obtained within the last five years.
+Students with undergraduate or graduate studies in a Spanish speaking country must show the certificate or degree obtained within the last five years.

-- Students with Spanish majors (in the US) must have obtained their degree within the last five years and must provide a copy of their degree and undergraduate transcript(s).
+Students with Spanish majors (in the US) must have obtained their degree within the last five years and must provide a copy of their degree and undergraduate transcript(s).

-- Students who are not in the conditions mentioned above are required to take a Spanish proficiency exam through the Language Department at AU and provide us with their results on the exam.
+Students who are not in the conditions mentioned above are required to take a Spanish proficiency exam through the Language Department at AU and provide us with their results on the exam.
 Students must complete the exam within 30 minutes and test into the Third Year (300 Level).

 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at the Universidad Sergio Arboleda, including externships and other clinical offerings, is subject to determination by the WCL, Office of the Registrar.